-I continue to be fascinated by food, health and weight and how it all interrelates.
 Have you ever considered the connection between breath, fat and weight loss?
+When you lose fat where does it go?
 It is definitely worth pondering….

 I had one of those a-ha moments recently… I’ve been doing yoga a long time, more than 15 years and I’ve become pretty good about breathing deeply, smoothly and steadily on my yoga mat, because that’s one thing we do learn and focus on in yoga a lot is deep smooth steady breathing and different breathing exercises.